 - Being an adolescent or young man or woman that is sexually active (10)

 - Improper use of condoms

 - Having unprotected sex

 - Multiple sexual partners

 Psychology Today reports that STDs are up dramatically among seniors, across the globe.
-Nationally, chlamydia infection rose 32 percent from 2007–2014, while syphilis rose 52 percent with some senior-centric communities experiencing an 87% increase between 2005 and 2009.
-(11) In fact, outbreaks of STDs are now fairly common in retirement communities and assisted living centers.
+Nationally, chlamydia infection rose 32 percent from 2007–2014, while syphilis rose 52 percent with some senior-centric communities experiencing an 87 percent increase between 2005 and 2009.
+(13) In fact, outbreaks of STDs are now fairly common in retirement communities and assisted living centers.
 Clearly, practicing safe sex is not just for the young, but a necessity for the young-at-heart too.